Consent

 The mutual trust established at the outset meant that the two men could quickly get into difficult and challenging conversations – largely about people.

-“We got key worker status and after that it was full steam ahead,” Adam said.
-But while he didn’t need to lay people off, having the right people around him and keeping them on the right track is a perennial challenge.
+“We got key worker status, and after that it was full steam ahead,” Adam said.
+But while he didn’t need to lay people off, having the right people around him and keeping them on the right track was a perennial challenge.

-“We’ve got over 85 employees and a big supply chain, and while people can be your biggest asset they can also be your biggest problem.
+“We’ve got over 85 employees and a big supply chain,” he added, “and while people can be your biggest asset, they can also be your biggest problem.
 Being able to unpack my thoughts with Glenn, who’s not emotionally involved, helped me to process and prioritise those thoughts better.”

 Keeping the train on the tracks

 Adam knows he’s in a fortunate position.
 “The business is like a freight train, speeding down the track,” he said.
-“But keeping it on the tracks, and under control, is key.
-I’m very young – 39 – to be in this position, with these responsibilities, and without Glenn’s support, validation and calming influence, lots of things would have kept me awake at night.”
+“But keeping it on the tracks and under control is key.
+I’m very young to be in this position with these responsibilities, and without Glenn’s support, validation and calming influence, lots of things would have kept me awake at night.”

 Glenn Bemment, Lloyds Bank – mentor

-After 16 months – four months longer than the official Be the Business mentoring relationship – Glenn and Adam agreed to end their formal relationship.
+After 16 months – somewhat longer than a traditional Be the Business mentoring engagement – Glenn and Adam agreed to end their formal relationship.
 “We were already getting into the territory of diminishing returns, and I didn’t want to risk losing objectivity,” Glenn explained.

 Adam believes the trust that he and Glenn established from the outset is key to a successful mentoring relationship.
 “I could tell immediately that Glenn was completely trustworthy and honest, and that allowed me to be completely honest and transparent about my challenges,” he said.